Thursday, June 27, 2013

 Bible Study Resources

 As a regular participant in a weekly Bible Study Group (called "Sabbath School" in the Adventist denomination) and having served as a Sabbath School Director and an Adventist Church Pastor, I am passionate about small group Bible studies.
-Below you will find a compilation of articles, discussion guides, stories and more.
+Below is a compilation of articles, discussion guides, stories and more.

 Simple Bible Study Discussion Guide: A single-sheet template for preparing and running a discussion based on a passage of Scripture.